Updated March 15, 2023

 I always use Hostelworld for hostels and Google plus Booking.com for hotels, but if you want to save some money (and help hotel owners out), book direct.
 Online travel agents like Booking.com and Expedia take commissions of up to 30%, so you should always be able to get a cheaper deal if you message the hotel directly, tell them what you saw online, and see if they can match or better it.
 Cut out the middle-man and help these small businesses out!

-19. Join a free walking tour or do a self-guided walking tour
+18. Join a walking tour or do a self-guided walking tour

 Sydney is a big city, and generally well-connected by public transport.
 Between the trains, buses, ferries and light rail, you shouldn’t have too much difficulty getting around.
 Having said that, Sydney is increasingly expensive, even for a short stay, so a great way to save some money is by just staying a few kilometres further out of the city.
 Just choose somewhere close to a train line and ideally less than 5 stops from Central station.
 That way your travel time into the city is basically guaranteed to be less than 20 minutes.
 This site can help you find some really good Airbnb deals in Sydney.